 Soils strongly control water chemistry.
 Likewise, water chemically weathers soils.
-Our lab group is investigating the how soil geochemistry is shaped by topographic and hydrologic controls.
-In particular, accurate measurements of soil air CO2 concentrations (pCO2) are important for understanding carbonic acid reaction pathways for continental weathering, the global carbon (C) cycle, and climate change.
-While there have been many studies of soil pCO2, most sample or model simplified landscapes without accounting for complex topography.
+Our lab group is investigating the how soil geochemistry is shaped by topographic, vegetative, and hydrologic controls.
+In particular, accurate measurements of soil air CO2 concentrations (pCO2) are important for understanding carbonic acid reaction pathways for continental weathering, the global carbon cycle, and climate change.
 Dr. Hasenmueller's group has measured the depth distribution of soil pCO2 along variable topography where controls on soil pCO2 (e.g. soil depth, moisture, and temperature) vary from ridge tops down to the valley floor, among planar slopes and slopes with convergent flow (swales), and between north and south facing aspects.
+The group has also